MochiJump/MochiJump/README.md

 The POM.XLM has not been tested for dependency issues by launching with maven or compiling to a JAR yet

-It need to be incorporated into MochiJump so that the user has the option to select a level from the user made ones on MochiJump.com
+Create UI and code for the option to select a level from the user made ones on MochiJump.com by level name, random level etc

 Further reading on how to create a jar w/ dependencies: https://stackoverflow.com/questions/574594/how-can-i-create-an-executable-jar-with-dependencies-using-maven